 An athlete’s career, however, can be sidelined for many reasons.
 Players may find their millions disappear quickly if they spend lavishly on designer wardrobes, exotic trips and mansions.

-Athletes’ wealth can make them targets of scammers.
-Palumbo advises following the old adage, “if it sounds too good to be true, it probably is.”
+Athletes’ wealth also can make them targets of scammers.
+Chapman advises athletes follow the old adage, “if it sounds too good to be true, it probably is.”

 While some players marry before they go pro, those who marry later may opt for a prenuptial agreement to protect their wealth.
 In California, for example, all earnings and property purchased during a marriage are considered community property owned equally by the couple.